 Please go to the link above for further information about this or contact Mrs. Nay for any further clarification outside of teaching time.

-While on leave, I had the opportunity to work in my son’s school canteen and as a parent helper within the classroom changing home readers.
+He says: While on leave, I had the opportunity to work in my son’s school canteen and as a parent helper within the classroom changing home readers.
 I had been aware for a long time of the immense benefit to teachers of having parents able to offer their time to help in the classroom but had until now not seen things from the other side.
 If you are already helping out around the school, you will understand the joy of helping others and seeing how happy the students are to have their parents around the place helping out.
 If you have some spare time in your week, why not see if you can help out around the school in some way.

 Parent helpers are one of the greatest resources a school can have – with many benefits for the school and for the parents who volunteer.
 I have come up with the following benefits – have you experienced others?